anttijankeri/image-server/README.md

 ## CONFIG

 The `src/config.ts` contains all the user customization for the repo.
-Use the commented area to customize your dataobject, using the data types from `src/data_types/index.ts`.
+Use the commented area to customize your dataobject, using the data types from `src/data_types/object.ts`.
 Each data object created via the API will be saved in the database for the user.
-You also need to rename the .env.example into .env and insert your own variables/strings to the file.
+You also need to rename the .env.example into .env and insert your own variables/strings into the file.
 Or add them as env variables on your deployment platform of choice!

 ### API CALLS